P. K. Banerjee

-Pradip Kumar Banerjee FIFAOM (প্রদীপ কুমার ব্যানার্জি; 23 June 1936 – 20 March 2020) was an Indian professional footballer who played as a striker for the India national football team.
+Pradip Kumar Banerjee FIFAOM (23 June 1936 – 20 March 2020) was an Indian professional footballer who played as a striker for the India national football team.
 He also captained the national team and later on became the coach of the national team.
-He represented India in 52 official matches and scored 16 official goals for the country.
+He represented India in 50 official matches and scored 15 official goals for the country.
+(Note: RSSSF includes the matches played against South Korean XI in 1964 and Japan XI in 1965 on their list.
+But it is considered unofficial by other sources.)
 He was one of the first recipients of Arjuna Award, when the awards were instituted in 1961.
 He was awarded the prestigious Padma Shri in 1990 and was named Indian Footballer of the 20th century by IFFHS.
 In 2004, he was awarded the FIFA Order of Merit, the highest honour awarded by FIFA.

 Banerjee died on 20 March 2020 at 12:40 p.m. after suffering from age-related issues, having been on life support at a Kolkata hospital since 2 March.
 He also had an underlying history of Parkinson's disease, dementia and heart problems.